 • Project execution (including general and total contractor, master builder, wooden construction specialist, building services engineer, craftsman, electrician, plumbing specialist, landscape designer)

-• Facility management services (including security personnel, buildings maintenance, cleaning)
+• Operational and facility management services (including security personnel, buildings maintenance, cleaning)

 • Professional services (such as consultancy services)